How To Get Ordained Online & Officiate a Wedding

 Have More Questions?

-Is The Provenance Center legit?
+Is The Provenance Center for Ordination legitimate?

 Are marriages officiated by someone ordained through The Provenance Center legal?